Speaker

 Description

 This paper presents a new method for nonlinear optics correction of storage ring lattices, which is based on locally generated orbit bumps and the corresponding response matrices.
-This method is conceptually similar to nonlinear optics from off-energy closed orbits (NOECO) but can be applied to the situation with harmonic sextupoles.
+This method is conceptually similar to nonlinear optics from off-energy closed orbits (NOECO), but can be applied to the situation with harmonic sextupoles.
 Instead of off-energy closed orbits, it exploits the feed-down effects of sextupoles with generated local bumps to directly probe the sextupole components of a lattice.
-A second-order bump response matrix is constructed from the difference between orbit responses matrices measured with positive and negative local bumps.
+A second-order bump response matrix is constructed from the difference between orbit response matrices measured with positive and negative local bumps.
 A least-squares fitting procedure is then applied to minimize the difference between measured and model second-order bump response matrices, from which sextupole strength correction can be obtained.
+Preliminary simulations on the Hefei Advanced Light Source lattice demonstrate the theoretical viability of the method, though high sensitivity to realistic residual errors poses practical challenges that require further investigation.

 | In which format do you inted to submit your paper? | LaTeX |